topgenorth/topgenorth.github.io/_posts/2019-04-22-22LR-ammo-sterling-cross.md

 The wind was pretty brutal.
 It was typically about 5mph with prolonged gusts around 10mph.
 The highest wind I observed was 22mph.
 In general, the wind seemed to come in from about the 10:30 to 11:00 direction.

 I gathered some velocity measurements on about 40 rounds I fired.
 My chorograph captured the velocity of the projectiles at several points between  0 to 50 yards.
 (Yes, I know I'm mixing systems of measure here; it's an imperfect world but at least I'm not making you do to the math).
-Without boring you on the chart, here's what I observed:
+Without boring you on the velocities that were recorded, here's what I observed:

 |                       | Imperial | Metric   |
 |----------------------:|---------:|---------:|